lauramayfox/latouchehotel/README.md

 Navigation Bar

-Title placement along with a responsive banner style adapted from larger screens to smaller screen drop down menu.
+A feature on all 3 pages, fully responsive with links to the home page, gallery and contact sections.
+Designed with the user experience in mind for a clear link to each aspect of the site without any confusion.

 Landing Page

-Hero Image - drawing attention and used for high landing page impact.
-Created using a fixed banner method.

-Sections with photos - Three main sections containing historical facts and accompanied by photos.
+The landing page hero image has been positioned for high impact made with a fixed banner effect, a transition and text overlay.

+Home page text section

+Three sections have been created to show the past, present and facts to the reader.
+Each section is layed out clearly with bright pops of colour and imagery.

 Footer

-The footer consists of four columns that within them also have responsive click-through features.
+The footer features four colums with responsive click-through features upon hover and click.
+Links to the social media are also included.

 Gallery

-The gallery consits of a full page taken up by various photos of the historical site at different stages throughout the years.
+The Gallery provides the reader with interesting historical imagery of the interior, as well as the many different exteriors of the La
+Touche Hotel.
+Each image has it's own caption, and a click through to extend the image on larger screens.

 Contact

-The contact page consits of an illustration of the hotel circa early to mid 2000's which I did for a graphic design project last year.
-The contact form is situated directly below.
+The contact page consits of an illustration of the hotel facade, with the contact input details positioned below.
+This section allows the reader to interact and make contact with the site's organisers with any questions, comments or feedback.

 # Testing